SoftwareDefinedBuildings/XBOSDocs/README.md

 - I am a building manager, and I want to deploy XBOS in my building/suite of buildings and store building data and metadata.
 Please look at the [Hardware Abstraction Layer](#hal) first then look at the [Storage and Metadata Layer (Core Services)](#sml).
 - I am a data scientist, and I want to build (applications, models, controllers, etc.) on top of XBOS.
 Please look at the [Application Layer (High-level Services)](#app).
 - I am a developer, and I want to contribute to the XBOS software stack.
-Please look at the [XBOS Main Components](#components) to see which one might be of interest to you.
+Please look at the [XBOS Main Components](#xbos-main-components) to see which one might be of interest to you.

-## <a name="components"></a> XBOS Main Components
+## XBOS Main Components
 This section presents more information and references to all of the XBOS technologies presented in the [Architecture](#architecture) section.
 Please refer to the [Getting Started](#started) section for which components might make sense to you as a starting point once you are familiar with BOSSWAVE.

 ### <a name="syndication"></a> Syndication